Custom Molded Orthotics

 Starting at $450.00 per pair

-Functional foot orthotics are designed to control foot function, and may be made from a firm material such as plastic or carbon fiber.
+Functional foot orthotics are designed to control motion in the foot and are typically made from a firm material such as polyethylene with EVA, polypropylene or carbon fibre.
 They can correct an irregular gait, pain in the legs, back and knees by properly aligning the foot and ankle.

 Advantages: